History Dish Mondays: The Original Christmas Cookie

 I really like these cookies; they’re a simple sugar cookie, with a kick of fresh citrusy flavor form the coriander.
 I’ve boxed them up with some Chocolet Puffs and Cayenne Gingerbread, and they’ll make a lovely Christmas gift.

-1 Response to “History Dish Mondays: The Original Christmas Cookie”
+3 thoughts on “History Dish Mondays: The Original Christmas Cookie